 All the papers included primary research, which took considerable time.
 The research not only contributes to the aims of the project and the literature on parliaments but also gives the staff a unique view of their work on behalf of Senate committees.
 It is perhaps this perspective that is most valuable to the work of the Committee Office, as it empowers staff to approach their work with a renewed vigour.
 (See Appendix 5 for publication details.)

 Factors, events and trends influencing performance

-The principal formal means of evaluating the performance of the Committee Office in supporting Senate committees and certain joint committees is the biennial senators’ survey.
-This year’s survey revealed very high levels of satisfaction with all aspects of the support provided by the office to Senate committees and relevant joint committees.
+The principal means of evaluating the performance of the Committee Office in supporting Senate and certain joint committees is the biennial senators' survey.
+The latest survey, conducted in early 2007, showed high levels of satisfaction with the work of secretariats, as was reported in the previous annual report.

 Comments made in the chamber when a committee's report is tabled or debated are another source of evaluation.
 As was the case in 2006–07, senators were highly positive in their comments, some of which are listed in Figure 16.

 Informal feedback from witnesses also indicated satisfaction with their dealings with secretariat staff.

 Figure 16 Senators' comments on Output Group 4 secretariats

 'I want to thank the secretariat in particular … for their wonderful work and the professionalism with which they pulled together this report.
 We thank them very much for their assistance.'

 'I want to … put on record my thanks … most particularly to the secretariat of our committee because of the ridiculous time frame that was presented to our committee to present this report.'

 'I also want to thank the committee secretariat … which, at the same time as doing its other committee work, has carried the work of this select committee absolutely excellently, and I am very grateful for its professional support.'